RaspAP/raspap-docs/docs/ap-basics.md

 1. Select the SSID from the list of available networks on your device and enter the passphrase.
 2. Scan the QR code displayed on the **Hotspot > Security** tab and enter the passphrase.

 By default, clients are assigned IP addresses from the DHCP range `10.3.141.50 — 10.3.141.255`.
+These values may be changed in the **DHCP options** section of the **DHCP server** settings UI.
 If for some reason a client is unable to obtain an IP address from your AP, consult [this FAQ](/faq/#noip).

 ## Advanced options
 The above sections cover everything you will need for a basic routed AP.
-The **Hotspot > Advanced** tab has several options that allow you to control advanced settings.
+The **Hotspot > Advanced** tab has several options that allow you to control advanced settings for the Linux `hostapd` service.
 These are discussed in the following sections.

 ### Bridged AP mode
 If you wish to configure RaspAP as a [bridged AP](/bridged/), this may be done by sliding the **Bridged AP mode** toggle, saving settings and restarting the hotspot.
 Be aware that when the hotspot restarts